Childminding a baby or child with a hearing loss

 - The Professional Association for Childcare and Early Years (PACEY) is a wealth of information, training and support for childminders caring for all children, including those with special educational needs and disabilities.

 - All children are unique and have their own development and care needs, and deaf children are no different.
 Parents will be keen to help you understand the needs of their deaf child as best they can.
 Filling in a Personal Passport may help the family to share their child’s needs with you in a clear and concise way.
-You can view or print out a Personal Passport here.
+You can view or print out a personal passport.

 - There are lots of simple ways you can make your setting more deaf-friendly, such as by using visual cues as well as sound, making sure the child can see your face when speaking, or keeping the subtitles on when watching TV.
-You can find more advice about being deaf-friendly here.
+Find more advice about being deaf-friendly.

 - Childminders often play an important role in a child’s early learning.
 Deaf children will benefit from a smaller, quieter setting than most nurseries can provide.
 While social and group activities are important, be aware that a deaf child may prefer to do activities with you one to one.
 Their Teacher of the Deaf or other professionals working with them, such as speech and language therapists or Family Sign Language teachers, can give you ideas on play activities specific to their development.
-For more information on supporting early learning for deaf children, including understanding phonics, click here.
+See information on supporting early learning for deaf children, including understanding phonics.

 - If a deaf child you care for wears hearing technology such as hearing aids or cochlear implants, these will contain small parts which can be very dangerous when swallowed.
 Children wearing hearing technology should be supervised at all times.
 If you’re caring for an older child who can take care of their technology themselves, make sure they know to keep it away from any younger children in your setting.
-You can see parent tips for encouraging children to wear their hearing technology here.
+See parent tips for encouraging children to wear their hearing technology.

 - If the deaf child is old enough, encourage them to share information about their deafness with the other children in your care.
 They might like to show everyone their hearing aid and explain what it does, or explain how the other children can help them communicate and be part of conversations.
 If the child is not old enough to explain this themselves, work with all the children and their parents in your setting to help them understand what will help the deaf child in your care to feel included.
-You can see quick tips on being deaf-friendly here.
+See quick tips on being deaf-friendly.

 - Reading books about deafness together might help other children in your setting to understand the deaf child’s needs.
-We have books about childhood deafness here, or you can see reviews of other deaf-friendly books and games here.
+We have books about childhood deafness, or you can see reviews of other deaf-friendly books and games.

 - When you’re thinking about activities or trips out, try to think ahead about how that will work best for the deaf child.
 If you’re going to play games, can you adapt those, so they aren’t reliant on sound?
 If you’re going to go out for the day, will the place you’re going to be noisy and busy?
 What can you do to prepare the deaf child for that?